douglas86/history-of-london/README.md

 ### Videos

-- There is one YouTube video that was downloaded from the internet
+- I am using an embedded YouTube video link to display the video
 - This video takes you through a bit of the history of the omnibus to the electric bus
-- Attributes on the video element: autoplay, muted, controls, loop
+- It is on autoplay and is muted

 ---